 After analyzing this implementation and hundreds of others, five factors consistently separate successful transformations from failed projects:

-The CEO and COO didn't just approve the budget—they actively championed the initiative with weekly steering committee meetings and clear communication to all stakeholders.
+| Executive Sponsorship | CEO and COO actively champion the initiative with weekly steering committee meetings and clear stakeholder communication |

-Delivering value incrementally allowed for course corrections, prevented change fatigue, and validated ROI at each stage before proceeding.
+| Phased Approach | Deliver value incrementally, allowing course corrections, preventing change fatigue, and validating ROI at each stage |

-That $45,000 upfront investment in data cleansing prevented countless downstream issues and created a true single source of truth.
+| Data Quality Investment | Invest in data cleansing before migration to prevent countless downstream issues and create a single source of truth |

-They chose an implementation partner with deep wealth management expertise.
-Industry knowledge accelerated configuration and provided best practices learned from hundreds of similar implementations.
+| Partner Selection | Choose an implementation partner with deep wealth management expertise and best practices from hundreds of engagements |

-Let's be honest about the obstacles:
+Let's be honest about the obstacles—and how to overcome them:

 If you're considering a similar transformation, here's your action plan: